-- The Pilgrims arrived off the coast of Massachusetts in November, 1620 (the exact date is unknown). - The Pilgrim leaders drafted an agreement, the Mayflower Compact, which was signed in the cabin of the Mayflower by 41 adults on November 21, 1620, in what is now Provincetown Harbor near Cape Cod. - The Compact was, in essence, a social contract in which the settlers consented to follow the rules and regulations of the government for the sake of survival. - The Compact remained in force until their colony at Plymouth was absorbed into the Massachusetts Bay colony in 1691.
+- The Pilgrims arrived off the coast of Massachusetts on November 9, 1620. - The Pilgrim leaders drafted an agreement, the Mayflower Compact, which was signed in the cabin of the Mayflower by 41 adults on November 21, 1620, in what is now Provincetown Harbor near Cape Cod. - The Compact was, in essence, a social contract in which the settlers consented to follow the rules and regulations of the government for the sake of survival. - The Compact remained in force for 71 years until their colony at Plymouth was absorbed into the Massachusetts Bay colony in 1691.